aibolem/vexflow-wiki-vexchords/VexFlow-4.md

 ## TypeScript

-VexFlow 4 was converted to TypeScript, in an effort led by [Rodrigo Vilar](https://github.com/rvilarl) and [Ron Yeh](https://github.com/ronyeh).
-You can integrate the VexFlow source directly into your TypeScript projects, or you can import VexFlow through `npm install vexflow`.
+VexFlow 4 is written in TypeScript.
+The effort to rewrite VexFlow in TypeScript was led by [Rodrigo Vilar](https://github.com/rvilarl) and [Ron Yeh](https://github.com/ronyeh).
+You can integrate the source directly into your TypeScript projects, or you can import VexFlow through `npm install vexflow`.

 ## Common JS + ES Modules